mic051/cse15l-lab-reports/lab5/index.md

 ## Part 1

 Student - Hello.
 I tried writing a reversing function for an array but the reversing doesn't seem to work.
-What is the issue?
+Is the swap even working or is it somehow being undone?
 Code, output, and file structure below.

 ![Image](Screenshot 2023-12-01 131033.png)